April 24, 2020

 In Small Town Appalachia, Researchers Find an “Evolution Towards Resilience”

-Columbia University students found consensus among Appalachian locals around the post-carbon economy and the need for riverfront rehabilitation.
+Columbia University students found consensus around the post-carbon economy and riverfront rehabilitation among Appalachian locals.

 In the contemporary neoliberal city, rivers have become magnets for intensive development, a manifestation of the back-to-the-city movement.
 Familiar built indicators include fortified mixed-use towers and commodified riverside promenades.
 But that pattern doesn’t reflect the experiences of thousands of towns that dot the American landscape.